 Tethering

-Tethering Mode: If no connection v
+Tethering Mode: If no connection

 Tethering SSID: FPP

 Tethering Pre Shared key (PSK): Christmas

-adapters will work, but it's relatively u nake FPP unavailable.
+Warning: Turning on tethering may make FPP unavailable.
 Many WIFI adapters do not support simultaneous tethering and client modes.
-Having multiple WIFI inpredictable as to which WIFI adapter CONNMAN will bring tethering up on.
-Also, enabling tethering disables the /1 interfaces on the BeagleBones and thus connecting to the BeagleBone via a USB cable will require you to manually set inux) or 192.168.7.1 (Windows).
+Having multiple WIFI adapters will work, but it's relatively unpredictable as to which WIFI adapter CONNMAN will bring tethering up on.
+Also, enabling tethering disables the automatic IP assignment on the USB0/1 interfaces on the BeagleBones and thus connecting to the BeagleBone via a USB cable will require you to manually set the IP address to 192.168.6.1 (OSX/Linux) or 192.168.7.1 (Windows).

-Enable Routing between network is Interface Routing
+Enable Routing between network in Interface Routing

 Once you have configured all of your network settings, eth0, wlan0, Host and DNS, double check them to make sure they are correct.
-If they are correct, then click on the Restart Network button.
-You will get the following message:
+If they are correct, then click on the Reboot button either in the red banner at the top of the page or at the bottom of the page.

 At this point, your FPP will need to be connected to your network based on the configuration you set it for during the installation.
-It is recommended to click on the Shutdown button on the bottom of the screen before turning off or disconnecting the power.